We ask you, humbly, to help us.

 Apostasy is viewed as a form of treason.

-In many predominately Muslim countries, the punishment for apostasy is
+In some predominately Muslim countries, the punishment for apostasy is

 Assuming that the individual: